 The wild strawberry is a small plant in the rose family that grows in woodland clearings and meadows, along roadways, and possibly in your own backyard.
-Some people regard it as a weed, yet this easy-growing, fruit-bearing plant can make attractive ground cover yielding a plentiful crop of small, sweet strawberries.
+Although often regarded as a weed, this easy grower can make attractive ground cover yielding a plentiful crop of small, sweet strawberries.

-Appearance: Fragaria virginiana/vesca is a small plant, three to five inches tall, that propagates from runners, although seeds from the fruit are also distributed by birds and animals.
+Fragaria virginiana/vesca is a small plant, three to five inches tall, that propagates from runners.
+Seeds from the fruit are also distributed by birds and animals.

-The light to medium-green leaves, with toothy edges, grow in groups of three, on single stems, in early spring.
+The light to medium-green, toothy-edged leaves grow in groups of three, on single stems, in early spring.

-Clusters of white flowers have yellow centers and five petals each, growing on a stem that may rise above the main leaves but may also bloom and fruit just below or beside the leaves.
+Clusters of white flowers each have yellow centers and five petals.
+They growing on a stem that may rise above the main leaves but can also bloom and fruit just below the leaves.

-Basically, the wild strawberry looks very similar to its domesticated counterpart but on a smaller scale.
+Basically, the wild strawberry looks similar to its domesticated counterpart but on a smaller scale.

-Propagation: The easiest way to cultivate wild strawberries is to find an established patch then dig some up for transplanting into the spot that you have in mind.
+The easiest way to cultivate wild strawberries is to dig some up from an established patch then transplant to the desired location.

-Push a hand trowel around each individual plant, about three or four inches away from the main growth, and gently pry up the root ball.
+Push a hand trowel around each plant, about three or four inches from the main growth, and gently pry up the root ball.
 Immediately place the plant in a pot or bag and water the soil.
-Plant as soon as possible, either in pots or, if it’s early enough in the season, in their permanent location.
-Keep evenly moist until the plants begin putting out new growth.
+Plant as soon as possible, either in pots or, if it’s early enough in the season, in a permanent location.
+Keep evenly moist until new growth appears.

 Cultivation:

-Plant wild strawberries in full or partial sun conditions, in soil that retains moisture but can also go partially dry.
-You’ll find wild strawberries growing naturally in soil mixed with gravel or sand (such as road sides), but it can also thrive in clay soil amended with composted manure.
+Plant wild strawberries in full or partial sun conditions, in soil that retains moisture but can also go partly dry.
+Wild strawberries grow naturally in soil mixed with gravel or sand (such as road sides), but also thrive in clay soil amended with composted manure.

 Harvest: